hrax/eslint-plugin-now-best-practices/README.md

 }
 ```

+## Rules

-Then configure the rules you want to use under the rules section.
-See Rules section for list of all available rules.
+Add rule to the rules section of your `.eslintrc` configuration file.

 ```json
 {